 - a formal parameter, represented as # followed by the one-based parameter index.
 For example: #1, #3.
 It is not permitted to write #0 to refer to the receiver object; use this instead.
 (A side note: The formal parameter syntax #1 is less natural in source code than writing the formal parameter name.
 This syntax is necessary for separate compilation, when an annotated method has already been compiled into a .class file and a client of that method is later compiled.
 In the .class file, no formal parameter name information is available, so it is necessary to use a number to indicate a formal parameter.) - a local variable.
 Write the variable name.
 For example: myLocalVar.
 The variable must be in scope; for example, a method annotation on method m cannot mention a local variable that is declared inside m. - a static variable.
 Write the class name and the variable, as in System.out. - a field of any expression.
 For example: next, this.next, #1.next.
 You may optionally omit a leading "this.", just as in Java.
 Thus, this.next and next are equivalent. - an array access.
-For example: this.myArray[i], vals[#1]. - literals: string, integer, long, null, class literals. - a method invocation on any expression.
+For example: this.myArray[i], vals[#1]. - an array creation.
+For example: new int[10], new String[] "a", "b". - literals: string, integer, char, long, float, double, null, class literals. - a method invocation on any expression.
 This even works for overloaded methods and methods with type parameters.
 For example: m1 (x, y.z, #2), a.m2 ("hello").